Overview

 The AI combines the right modules to build the service.

-This is both an expansion and a democratization of the API economy.
+This is both an expansion and an opening up of the API economy.
 The module ecosystem that was accessible only to developers is being opened to everyone through AI.

 Addressing the Counterarguments